nodejs/nodejs.dev/content/learn/getting-started/node-with-typescript.en.md

 ```bash
 npx tsc example.ts
 ```
+<Info><a href="https://www.npmjs.com/package/npx">npx</a> here stands for Node Package Execute.
+This tool allows us to run TypeScript's compiler without having to install it globally.</Info>

+`tsc` is the TypeScript compiler which will take our TypeScript code and compile it to JavaScript.

 This command will result in a new file named `example.js` that we can run using Node.js.
 Now when we know how to compile and run TypeScript code let's see TypeScript bug-preventing capabilities in action!

 **This is how we will modify our code:**